Marple Cottage Surgery 50 Church StreetMarpleStockportCheshire, SK6 6BWTel: 0161 426 0011

-The X-PERT is a six-week group education programme for Type 2 diabetes.
+The X-Pert is a six-week group education programme for those who are diagnosed with Type 2 diabetes.
 It will help you understand more about diabetes and how you can manage it through lifestyle changes.
 It is suitable for anyone newly diagnosed and those who have had diabetes for a while but want to learn more.

 Each programme is run by 2 experienced health professionals who will guide you through all aspects of your diabetes.
 It is a 2 ½ hour session each week for 6 weeks.
 It is important that you attend all the sessions to fully benefit from the course.
 If you wish you may bring along a family member or friend.